proycon/folia/docs/source/syntax_annotation.rst

 .. seealso::

-    For dependency parsing, see :ref:`dependency_parsing` instead.
+    For dependency parsing, see :ref:`dependency_annotation` instead.

 Example
 -------------------------